Skip to main content

 Write tools

 These tools change your data in Finta.
-They are limited to categorizing transactions and managing the categories you’ve created — nothing financial.
+They’re limited to managing the accounts and categories you’ve created and categorizing transactions.
+Write tools only affect data you manage yourself:

-Write tools can edit any category’s name, group, or description except Mercury categories, which are read-only and managed by the provider.
+• Categories — any category’s name, group, or description can be edited except Mercury categories, which are read-only and managed by the provider.
 Only manual (Finta-created) categories can be created or deleted.
 You can also change the category assigned to any transaction.

 Rule tools